The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 Only a lawyer loves to read contracts that are long and stuffed with legal jargon.
 (At least this lawyer does!)

-And in most cases that is exactly the reason why you don’t want to give your client a contract like this!
+And in most cases that is exactly the reason why you don’t want to give your client a contract that’s long and stuffed with legal jargon.

 Instead, you should give your client a contract that you actually both will read (and understand).